List of Billboard number-one country songs of 2024

 Shaboozey spent 27 weeks at number one on Hot Country Songs in 2024 with "A Bar Song (Tipsy)".

 Hot Country Songs and Country Airplay are charts that rank the top-performing country songs in the United States, published by Billboard magazine.
 Hot Country Songs ranks songs based on digital downloads, streaming, and airplay from radio stations of all formats, a methodology introduced in 2012.
 Country Airplay, which was first published in 2012, is based solely on country radio airplay, a methodology that had previously been used from 1990 to 2012 for Hot Country Songs.
+In 2024, 5 different songs topped the Hot Country Songs chart and 29 different songs topped Country Airplay in 52 issues of the magazine.

 The year began with "I Remember Everything" by Zach Bryan featuring Kacey Musgraves at number one on the Hot Country Songs chart and Nate Smith's "World on Fire" topping the Country Airplay listing, both songs retaining that position from the last issue of 2023.
 Both songs remained at number one throughout January, with the latter retaining its position on the airplay chart throughout the entirety of February as well.
 In the issue dated February 24, Beyoncé, a singer primarily associated with R&B and pop music, gained her first country number one when "Texas Hold 'Em" topped Hot Country Songs, making her the first African-American female artist to achieve a chart-topper in the genre.
 After ten weeks in the top spot, it was displaced by "A Bar Song (Tipsy)" by Shaboozey, who had guested on Beyoncé's 2024 album Cowboy Carter.
 It was his first country number one and marked the first time that two African-American artists had topped the listing back-to-back in its 66-year history.
 In the issue dated May 25, Post Malone, another singer not traditionally associated with country music, gained his first number one in the genre when "I Had Some Help", featuring Morgan Wallen, topped Hot Country Songs; it was the first of six songs by Wallen to top one or both charts during 2024.
 Every song to top the Hot Country Songs listing during the year also topped Billboards all-genre multimetric songs chart, the Hot 100, highlighting country music's unprecedented level of mainstream success in 2024.
 In November, "A Bar Song (Tipsy)" tied the record for the longest-running number one in the history of the Hot 100.